daattali/daattali.github.io/projects.md

 - **[lightsout](https://github.com/daattali/lightsout)** - An implementation of the puzzle game Lights Out using R. [Play the game online](https://daattali.com/shiny/lightsout/).
 Available [on CRAN](https://cran.r-project.org/package=lightsout) and [on GitHub](https://github.com/daattali/lightsout).

-*Many of my R packages/tutorials/thoughts are graciously shared on [R-bloggers](https://www.r-bloggers.com/), which is a great resource for any useR.*

 ## Chrome extensions

 - **[GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension)** - allows you to easily navigate through the changes in a file that has been edited on GitHub.
 Especially useful when editing a markdown file within the browser, as GitHub will only show you the full changed file but not show you *where* the edits were made.
 I find this very helpful every time I make small edits to someone else's large markdown document.
 [Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/github-diff-navigator/aoojogkiedabnddmokieplfnmjehlneo)